 - As early as 2012, one of Boeing's own test pilots had failed to recover from uncommanded MCAS activation that led to runaway stabilizer trim in a flight simulator.
-This was a fundamentally important event that Boeing chose not to share with the FAA or its MAX customers (Proposed Alternative Statement of Fact #52k); - After the Lion Air flight, Boeing's CEO Muilenburg told Boeing's PR team that "[we] need to start playing some offense" and, per that direction, Boeing's press releases about the Lion Air crash no longer mentioned development of an "MCAS software update" and also falsely stated that Boeing's customers and passengers "have [Boeing's] assurance that the 737 MAX is as safe as any airplane that has ever flown the skies" (id. at # 52ae & #ai);
+This was a fundamentally important event that Boeing chose not to share with the FAA or its MAX customers (Proposed Alternative Statement of Fact #52k); - By November 4, 2018, Boeing knew that the cause of the Lion Air crash was improper and uncommanded MCAS, based on information from its own Safety Review Board (id. at #52a); - After the Lion Air flight, Boeing's CEO Muilenburg told Boeing's PR team that "[we] need to start playing some offense" and, per that direction, Boeing's press releases about the Lion Air crash no longer mentioned development of an "MCAS software update" and also falsely stated that Boeing's customers and passengers "have [Boeing's] assurance that the 737 MAX is as safe as any airplane that has ever flown the skies" (id. at # 52ae & #ai);